 - Mahendrah Shah v Croydon Advertiser and others – Counsel for several defendants in a successful application to set aside default judgment and strike out a libel claim.

-- Pre-publication advice for various publications including The Times, The Sunday Times, The Racing Post as well as HarperCollins, Macmillan and Penguin Random House publishers.
+- Pre-publication advice for various publications including The Times, The Sunday Times, The Racing Post as well as HarperCollins and Macmillan publishers.

 Before his pupillage at 5RB, Julian practised as a barrister in the litigation department of Hassans International Law Firm in Gibraltar.
 There he had experience of a wide variety of work, including defamation and sports law, as well as commercial, banking, administrative, criminal and human rights law.
 Notable cases included: